Microflash/sprite.sh/README.md

 # Generate `sprites.svg` from SVG files in the directory `/mnt/e/assets` and the directories within it
 $ spritely --input /mnt/e/assets/icons --recursive true

+# Generate `sprites.svg` from SVG files in the current directory with accessibility mode
+$ spritely --a11y true
 ```

 ## Optimization